Heterogeneous node copying from hidden network structure: Results Discussion

-where direct cliques are those which include the edge $(\alpha,\beta)$, and induced cliques are formed exclusively from copied edges.
+where direct cliques are those which include the edge $(\alpha,\beta)$.
 For a clique of size $n$, the number of direct cliques is given by the number of ways in which $n-2$ nodes can be chosen from $k_H^\beta$ nodes,

 whereas the number of induced cliques is given by the number of ways in which $n-1$ nodes can be chosen,

 As $t \rightarrow \infty$, the average change in clique number is

 where $p_H(k_H)$ is the probability that the randomly chosen target node $k_H^\beta = k_H$.
 To avoid ill-defined binomials, we rewrite Eq.~\eqref{eq:cliques2} as